akrinah/cunit/readme.md

 just like `TEST()` but exits the surrounding function if the assertion failed.

 You can skip a test with the `SKIP()` macro.
-The `INFO()` macro can be used to print a message, where as the `FAIL()` will print a message and add a failed test to the result.
+The `INFO()` macro can be used to print a message, whereas the `FAIL()` will print a message and add a failed test to the result.

 ```c
 static TestResult example() {